 Download Windows 10 (the download is updated to the latest available version) –

 The boot order of devices is set in the UEFI/BIOS

-The hard disk drive must be set lower in the boot order than the SSD drive.
+If you are also running a hard disk drive, it must be set lower in the boot order than the SSD drive.
 If there is no CD/DVD disc in the optical drive and it is set as the first boot device, Windows will boot from the next device in the boot order of devices.

 If you only have the recovery disc provided by the PC’s manufacturer, ask it for advice.
 A recovery disc installs the PC to its factory state.
 Using a recovery disc is unlikely to make Windows optimise itself to use an SSD drive.

 By reconnecting the hard disk drive to the motherboard and power supply, after the SSD is booting to a clean install of Windows, you should be able to access all of the files of its own installation of Windows.
 Unfortunately, you will have to reinstall all of your programs to register them in the fresh Windows registry of the clean installation on the SSD, but, by using File Explorer, you can transfer data files from the hard drive to the SSD drive.
 You could also format the hard drive and install your application programs on it and transfer the data files back to it.